windwalker-io/ventoviro.github.io/documentation/components/promise/index.md

 ### How Promise Works in Pure PHP

-PHP is synchronous, if we run PHP in Apache module, FPM or CGI, there won't be any asynchronous process.
+PHP is inherently synchronous.
+When run in an Apache module, FPM, or CGI, there are no asynchronous processes.

-Windwalker Promise makes a queue to store all your async tasks, it will wait until PHP process end (For example, when the process shutdown or running to the end), and run the all tasks.
+Windwalker Promise creates a queue to manage all your asynchronous tasks.
+It waits until the PHP process ends (for example, when the process shuts down or runs to completion) and then executes all the tasks.

-For example, below codes trying to send mail asynchronous, when `runAndSendMail()` completed, the promise then task will push to a global task queue and not running instantly, this task will be executed after whole process end, so user won't experience a block when system trying to send mail.
+For instance, the following code attempts to send mail asynchronously.
+Once `runAndSendMail()` completes, the promise tasks are added to a global queue and not executed immediately.
+These tasks will be performed after the entire process ends, preventing the user from experiencing any delay when the system tries to send an email.

 ```php
 use Windwalker\Promise\Promise;